 How To Get to Mokka Kaffi

 Mokka Kaffi is located on Skolavordustigur, close to the base of the hill below Hallgrimskirkja.
-It’s one of the oldest cafés in Reykjavik, known for its timeless atmosphere and gallery walls.
+It’s one of the oldest cafes in Reykjavik, known for its timeless atmosphere and gallery walls.

 Take bus lines 5, 11, or 12 and get off at the Hallgrimskirkja stop.
-Walk downhill one minute along Skolavordustigur.
+Walk downhill for one minute along Skolavordustigur.
 If you're driving, paid parking is available nearby, near the church, or along Frakkastigur.

-The café serves a solid selection of espresso drinks, teas, and light snacks, all best enjoyed in the company of vintage books that line the walls.
+The cafe serves a solid selection of espresso drinks, teas, and light snacks, all best enjoyed in the company of vintage books that line the walls.
 There's a small but curated English-language section for international guests, alongside Icelandic titles and design magazines.
 Its quiet corners and communal tables make it ideal for solo visitors, readers, and digital nomads alike.

-IÐA Zimsen Bókakaffi Customer Ratings
+IDA Zimsen Bokakaffi Customer Ratings

 -